corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 ## Scope

-To document the process for updating the configuration of a Corda cluster.
+To document the process for creating or updating the configuration of a Corda cluster.

 ## Overview